 During inpatient and outpatient treatment, you will learn more about addiction, why it is a disease, learn relapse prevention strategies and acquire coping skills.

-Inpatient treatment programs are residential, making them the best course of treatment if you suffer from a severe addiction or have had multiple attempts at treatment.
+Inpatient treatment programs are residential, making them the best course of treatment if you suffer from severe addiction or have had multiple attempts at treatment.
 Inpatient treatments can provide:

 - Evidence-based treatments